UC3MSocialRobots/common_drivers/README.md

 ## CONTENT

-- `communications`: a ROS package with the communications with the drivers.
+- `sr_communications`: a ROS package with the communications with the drivers.
-- `common_drivers`: a ROS metapackage.
+- `sr_common_drivers`: a ROS metapackage.

 ## LICENSE